RossLote/code-challenge/README.md

 Use which ever frameworks and libraries you like.
 This is a purely frontend project so don't worry about building a backend for it.

 ## The challenge
-Build a image slide show editor and player.
+Build an image slide show editor and player.

 Use the following design as a base for the project.
 ![slideshow](https://user-images.githubusercontent.com/1877650/112300374-aec11200-8c90-11eb-9234-00678fe30e4e.png)